Airbus shakes up 'critical' A400M army plane project

 | PARIS/MUNICH

-PARIS/MUNICH Airbus Group (AIR.PA) shook up the management and organisation of the A400M military transport programme on Thursday after the latest in a long series of delays and technical problems to beset Europe's largest defence project.
+PARIS/MUNICH Airbus Group (AIR.PA) shook up the management and organization of the A400M military transport program on Thursday after the latest in a long series of delays and technical problems to beset Europe's largest defense project.

-Chief Executive Tom Enders acted two days after apologising in Britain over the problems and promising to draw internal "consequences," in what appears to be a last-ditch effort to stabilise a programme facing possible new financial charges.
+Chief Executive Tom Enders acted two days after apologizing in Britain over the problems and promising to draw internal "consequences," in what appears to be a last-ditch effort to stabilize a program facing possible new financial charges.

 As part of the shake-up, the head of Military Aircraft activities, Domingo Urena-Raso, offered to step down from his post and will be replaced by fellow Spaniard Fernando Alonso from March 1, the company said.